Export declaration documents

 The exporter must complete the documentary export declaration approved form, B957.
 To view this form, go to the forms page on the Cargo Support website.

 It is the responsibility of the exporter to ascertain the information required on the export declaration form.
-Customs role in assisting the exporter is limited to general advice relating to the type of information required on the form and where that information may be ascertained.
-Advice can be provided at Customs service counters or through the Customs Information and Support Centre on 1300 363 263.
+Our role in assisting the exporter is limited to general advice relating to the type of information required on the form and where that information may be ascertained.
+Advice can be provided at our service counters or through the Customs Information and Support Centre on 1300 363 263.

 Locations of, and separate requirements for lodging export declarations at, Customs Service Counters.